Quick and Easy Gluten Free Oatmeal Lace Cookies

 Photos of mixing the wet and dry ingredients and the cookie dough.

-Step 4: Let the batter sit for 5 minutes.
+Step 4: Let the batter sit for 5 minutes so the oats can absorb the liquid.

 Step 5: Place a piece of parchment paper on a cookie sheet.
 Use a cookie scoop to drop cookie dough balls onto the parchment paper.
 Do not put the cookie balls close together.
-Space them out around 2 inches apart in all directions so they do not spread into each other.
+Space them out about 2 inches apart in all directions so they do not overlap.

 Step 6: Bake the cookies for 12-13 minutes until they are spread and golden on the edges.
 Remove them from the oven.
 Let them sit on the pan for 5 minutes, then slide the parchment paper off the pan to a cooling rack.